njsmith/posy/pybi/README.md

 - Make sure `site-packages` is *empty*.

-  Rationale: for regular standalone python installers, like the ones distributed by Python.org, you probably want to include at least `pip`, to [avoid bootstrapping issues](https://www.python.org/dev/peps/pep-0453/).
-But pybis are designed to be installed by "smart" installers, that consume the pybi as part of some kind of environment setup automation.
+  Rationale: for traditional standalone python installers that are targeted at end-users, you probably want to include at least `pip`, to [avoid bootstrapping issues](https://www.python.org/dev/peps/pep-0453/).
+But pybis are
+  different: they're designed to be installed by "smart" tooling, that consume the pybi as part of some kind of larger automated deployment process.
 It's easier for these installers to start from a blank slate and then add whatever they need, than for them to start with some preinstalled packages that they may or may not want.

 - Include the full stdlib, *except* for `test`.